 - Use specific and correct diagnosis codes, especially for accident related claims

-If another insurer is identified as the primary payer (NGHPNon-Group Health Plan - liablity (including self-insurance), no-fault and workers' compensation and/or GHPGroup Health Plan), the provider/supplier must bill them first, prior to submitting a claim to Medicare.
+If another insurer is identified as the primary payer (NGHP and/or GHP), the provider/supplier must bill them first, prior to submitting a claim to Medicare.
 After receiving remittance advice from the primary payer(s), the provider/supplier can then bill Medicare as the secondary payer, if appropriate.
 If a patient is seen for multiple services, each service should be billed separately to the appropriate primary payer.
 If the insurer(s) deny the claim, Medicare can then be billed along with the reason for the denial found on the primary payer’s remittance (provider does not have to wait 120 days if they have followed this process).

 The coordination of benefits process has many facets and, at times, can be a somewhat cumbersome and complex system to navigate.
-In addition to this alert, CMSCenters for Medicare and Medicaid Services distributed a technical direction letter to all contractors responsible for processing payment.
-The anticipated outcome of this concerted education initiative from CMSCenters for Medicare and Medicaid Services regarding appropriate billing practices is a decline in the erroneous denial of Medicare benefits.
+In addition to this alert, CMS distributed a technical direction letter to all contractors responsible for processing payment.
+The anticipated outcome of this concerted education initiative from CMS regarding appropriate billing practices is a decline in the erroneous denial of Medicare benefits.
 In the meantime, the Medicare beneficiary can pursue the appeals process if they feel that Medicare improperly denied coverage.
 For additional information on denial of benefits and the Medicare appeals process see our blogs dated August 5, 2011 and November 22, 2011.